-We consider how environmental, social, governance ("ESG") considerations (including but not limited to climate change) should be addressed in the selection, retention, and realisation of investments, given we recognise that these factors can be relevant to investment performance.
+We consider how environmental, social, governance ("ESG") considerations (including but not limited to climate change) should be addressed in the selection, retention, and realisation of investments, given the time horizon of the Scheme and its members.

 All Scheme assets are invested in pooled funds.
 We cannot usually influence investment managers' policies directly on ESG and ethical factors where assets are held in pooled funds; this is due to the nature of these investments.